Juris Doctor (JD) Program

-The Juris Doctoris (JD) program is a three-year, full-time program.
+The Juris Doctor (JD) program is a three-year, full-time program.
 During their first year, JD students take required courses.
-In their second and third years, students have the flexibility to choose their courses to fit individual interests and career goals.
-The JD degree requirements allow for a broad legal education, as well as opportunities to specialize.
+During their second and third years, students have the flexibility to choose their courses to fit individual interests and career goals.
+The JD degree requirements allow for a broad legal education as well as opportunities to specialize.

 Reminder: In addition to diploma requirements, there are character, fitness and other qualifications for admission to the bar.
-Applicants are encouraged, prior to matriculation, to determine what those requirements are in the state(s) where they intend to practice.
+Prior to matriculation, applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice.

 Students must successfully complete the following:

 - One ethics course